Saint-Pée-sur-Nivelle: Another first time stage city here in the Basque country. Let's visit a museum: Ecomuseum of the pelota and xistera Pilotari:

 Heat half of the olive oil in the skillet and add the thinly sliced onion and the chopped garlic.
 Add a pinch of salt, and 1/2 tsp of piment d’Espelette.
 Let sauté together very gently over a low heat for 10 minutes.
 You want the onions to melt, but not to brown.

-Add the onions to the meat mixture, deglaze the pan with the remaining wine, and scrape the pan into the casserole.
-Add half of the peppers to the casserole and stir to combine, reserving the remaining half for garnish.
+remaining wine, and scrape the pan into the casserole.
+Add half of the

-Cover the casserole dish and bake in the oven for 45 minutes.
-Heat the remaining half of the olive oil in the skillet and gently sauté the garnish peppers until they are lightly golden around the edges.
-Set aside.
+the remaining half of the olive oil in the skillet and gently sauté the

 Remove casserole from the oven, and sprinkle with the remaining 1/2 tsp of piment d’Espelette, or use more to taste.
 Personally I like a lot more.
 Make a colorful pattern on top of the casserole with the sautéed peppers and serve.